ryan-mcclue/ryan-mcclue/src/mcu.md

 99.999% (five nines) really only acheived with redundant hardware that can be swapped in while running

-watchdog will automatically reset system?
+watchdog will automatically reset system? watchdog trigger will precede a fault?

+LOGGING:
+problems in field or problems difficult to reproduce program parses format strings after preprocessing to assign IDs to each
+    TODO: search for LWL() macros
+    TODO: test commands, e.g. 'lwl test'
+    TODO: could write to UART and have decoder program recieve in real-time
+    TODO: check most recent log record and count if duplicate record being entered

+FAULT HANDLING/FLASH WRITING:
+  * CPU detected faults, e.g invalid pointer, writing to read-only memory, integer divide by 0, illegal instruction
+  * watchdog
+  * application software detections, e.g. data structure corruption Encapsulate fault data, e.g. type, registers, lightweight log buffer Write to flash (don't overwrite if one already there) and console Then reset

+MCU reset pin if input, resets via external signal.
+If output, MCU intiated reset.
+More complex devices can get stuck.
+So, some sensors may have reset pins.
+Tie external devices reset lines to MCU reset pin (Might tie to a GPIO if require specific software reset) Voltage supervisor essentially detects brown-outs

 Embedded looking through datasheets and deciding what registers and bits to set